codewithty/Diabetes-readmission-prediction-model/README.md

 Bar chart display: A visual breakdown of readmission likelihood to make the result easy to interpret.

-## 🧠 Key Debugging Moment: I initially faced issues with LabelEncoder not recognizing inputs due to missing .fit() state.
-This was resolved by properly saving and loading encoders after training, not just using fit_transform in the script.
+## 🧠 Key Debugging Moment
+I initially faced issues with LabelEncoder not recognizing inputs due to missing .fit() state.
+This was resolved by manually mapping it.

 💡 Visual Insights + Prediction: A Unified Experience The Power BI report offers an interactive way to explore patterns and distribution in the data — age groups, length of stay, and diabetic status are visually linked to readmission rates.